 While selling what you no longer need is a great way to earn some extra cash, it also opens you up to fraudsters who use increasingly well-known tricks to dupe you out of your money or your goods.

-Here CashLady looks at five ways to avoid scams when selling your stuff online using popular platforms such as eBay and Gumtree.
+Here CashLady online loans has discovered five ways to avoid scams when selling your stuff online using popular platforms such as eBay and Gumtree.

 Avoiding scams on eBay and Gumtree

 eBay and Gumtree are two of the UK’s most popular platforms for selling your unwanted items but as with any website they are prone to fraudsters and scams.

 There are millions of adverts and listings live on these sites at any one time so it’s impossible for eBay and Gumtree to police every single interaction and transaction between buyer and seller.